-Guided fly fishing on the Vaal River near Parys, South Africa, targeting Smallmouth Yellowfish (Labeobarbus aeneus).
+Guided Yellowfish fly fishing on the Vaal River near Parys

 Warm up with our Yellowfish fly fishing tips before you go.